morphismtech/bankchain/Architecture.md

     * Modeled on the option clauses used by Scottish banks
       * high interest and briskly resumed redeemability
     * Acts as "insurance" against bank runs for solvent banks
+  * Insolvent banks can
+    * Terminate a vault that is suspended
+    * Bank still can't transferFrom the vault
+    * Depositors have six months to deposit fiduciary tokens on bankchain
+    * Vault funds and bank stakes are transferred to depositors

 Bank Software
 * Server